UW Retirement Association Fellowship in Aging

 - Academic/research statement (not to exceed two typed, double-spaced pages) describing the applicant’s academic/research interests in aging-related issues and concerns

 - Personal statement (not to exceed two typed, double-spaced pages) describing the applicant’s personal interests and background in aging-related issues and concerns — e.g. personal experience, community service, work experience or other involvement.

 - Unofficial UW transcript showing graduate coursework (available as a PDF from MyUW).
 Undergraduate transcripts not required but can be submitted if they show evidence of relevant coursework in aging studies.

 - Letter of recommendation from the applicant’s faculty advisor, addressing the applicant’s academic and personal commitment to aging-related issues and concerns.
-The letter of recommendation should be submitted directly to the Catalyst Collect-It Box by the writer.
+The letter of recommendation should be submitted directly by the writer.
 Applicants will be able to send out recommendation requests via the Awards portal in MyGrad Program.

 - Demonstrated academic focus on aging-related concerns or issues as evidenced through the academic/research statement, curriculum vitae, and letter of recommendation.

 - Personal commitment to aging-related concerns and issues as evidenced through the personal statement, letter of recommendation, curriculum vitae, etc.

 - Academic merit as evidenced through GPA, letter of recommendation, transcript, and curriculum vitae.